ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 -   If the tree is *balanced*, meaning that all leaves are approximately on the same level, then the height is logarithmic in the number of nodes, and then searching is $O(\log(n))$.
-    The left tree in @fig:BST-example is an example of a balanced tree.
+    The middle trees in @fig:BST-example are examples of balanced trees.
--   But if the tree us *unbalanced*, for example as the extremely right-leaning tree in @fig:BST-example, then the height is the same as the number of nodes, and search becomes linear $O(n)$.
+-   But if the tree us *unbalanced*, for example as the extremely left- and right-leaning trees in @fig:BST-example, then the height is the same as the number of nodes, and search becomes linear $O(n)$.

 If we add values to a BST in sorted order (reversely sorted), then we get an extremely unbalanced tree.